 Most of your efficiency as a buyer depends on whether the state in which the property is purchased uses mortgages or deeds of trust for real estate transactions.

 When a state uses mortgages, it means they also conduct their foreclosure proceedings through the courts.
 These transactions tend to take longer and have a range of potential problems.
-When a state uses deeds of trust, the foreclosures are non-judicial and tend to resolve quicker and with far less head aches.
+When a state uses deeds of trust, the foreclosures are non-judicial and tend to resolve quickly and with far fewer headaches.

-In Massachusetts the primary means on foreclosure is non judicial (no court action).
+In Massachusetts, the primary means of foreclosure is non-judicial (no court action).
 If the deed of trust, however, does not contain a power of sale language,(language in the mortgage that allows the mortgagee to sell the property) the lender may seek judicial foreclosure.

 As few as 75 days may pass from the time a property owner receives a notice of default until the property is sold at a public foreclosure auction sale.

-There are other options to avoid a foreclosure including a short sale which I have been successfully doing in the Metrowest massachusetts area.
+There are other options to avoid foreclosure including a short sale which I have been successfully doing in the Metrowest Massachusetts area.
 Here are a few articles worth reading: